6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 ● Improves sleep as the air quality in your room improves.

-Are air ionizer safe?
+Are air ioniser safe?

 Even with all the aforementioned benefits, there is still some level of concern about the frequent use of air ionisers in our homes.
 An air ioniser not only releases negative ions into the environment but also produces ozone gas, which poses some health risks.